 Wondering what to do if you have just one day in TelAviv?

-You can rent a bike with Tel Aviv's convenient and cheap bike share program.
+You can rent a bike with Tel Aviv's convenient and cheap bike share program with bikes conveniently located all over the main tourist areas.

 Or you can choose to take a guided bike tour of the city.
 It's a unique way to see the ins and outs of Tel Aviv up close and personal, especially if your time is limited.